bmabsout/Thesis/src/chapters/01_crisis_of_intent.typ

 *Why MORL Has Failed in Robotics*: Despite decades of research, MORL has seen limited adoption in real-world robotics applications due to fundamental limitations:

+*Limited MORL Adoption in Complex Robotics*: Despite significant research advances over two decades @survey_seq_dec_morl @reymond2023actor, MORL approaches have seen relatively limited adoption in complex real-world robotics applications.
+Several fundamental challenges have hindered broader deployment:

 1. *Semantic Loss*: Even vector-valued approaches ultimately compress multi-objective information into scalar decisions, losing the semantic meaning of individual objectives.

 2. *Specification Complexity*: MORL requires practitioners to specify preferences, constraints, or selection criteria that are often as difficult to design as the original reward functions.

-3. *Deployment Brittleness*: MORL policies trained for specific trade-offs often fail catastrophically when deployed in environments with different objective relationships.
+3. *Deployment Brittleness*: MORL policies trained for specific trade-offs often struggle when deployed in environments with different objective relationships.

-4. *Lack of Logical Structure*: Traditional MORL cannot express the logical relationships ("safety AND performance", "efficiency OR speed") that naturally characterize robotics objectives.
+4. *Limited Logical Expressivity*: Traditional MORL approaches cannot directly express the logical relationships ("safety AND performance", "efficiency OR speed") that naturally characterize robotics objectives.

-*The Need for a New MORL Paradigm*: The limitations of existing MORL approaches highlight the need for a fundamentally different approach that:
+*The Need for Enhanced MORL Approaches*: These challenges highlight the need for approaches that:
 - Preserves semantic meaning throughout learning
 - Enables direct specification of logical objective relationships
 - Provides robust deployment across domains